mattpassarelli/Capstone-Service-Exchange-App/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What you need to install the software and how to install them

 ```
 - NodeJS